Call 502-562-HOPE (4673) or reach our nurse navigator directly at 502-562-4266

-Why Choose UofL Brown Cancer Center for a stem cell transplant?
+Why Choose UofL Health -- Brown Cancer Center for a stem cell transplant?

 - Multidisciplinary expertise: Our team of doctors, which may include surgeons, oncologists, hematologists (blood specialists) and radiation oncologists, will work together to develop an effective and personalized treatment plan for you.
 In addition, specially trained oncology nurses care for you before, during and after treatment, help manage clinical trials and provide education about what to expect.
 Because transplant and cellular therapy can often be complex, we have specific nurse coordinators who will guide you through the process.

 - Convenient care: We are one of only two adult cancer centers in the region that offers a stem cell transplant program.
 This means you can receive state-of-the-art care without leaving the Kentuckiana region.
 Patients who live locally and have good family support may also be eligible to have a transplant on an outpatient basis, rather than having an extended stay in the hospital.

 - Specialized inpatient facility: We maintain a 16-bed specialty care unit at UofL Hospital.
 Physicians are available 24 hours a day, seven days a week, including holidays and weekends.
 Each room is private and equipped with complete monitoring systems that allow staff to continually check your progress.
 A HEPA-filtered air handling system, special flooring, and copper fixtures with antimicrobial properties help protect patients from infection.
 Each room also includes a private restroom and many include a sleeping area for family members so they can be of support along the way.
 Those who need extended stays even have access to a kitchenette and laundry facilities.